-\We thank Steffen Kaimer and Melanie Stamm for their help in the preparation of the data.
+^{} The authors thank two anonymous referees for valuable comments.
+We thank Steffen Kaimer and Melanie Stamm for their help in the preparation of the data.
 Financial support from the Institute for Employment Research (IAB) within the project 'Effects of Job Creation and Structural Adjustment Schemes' is gratefully acknowledged.
-All remaining errors are our own.